ilri/adgg-frontend/README.md

-# how to set-up & run the project
+sudo how to set-up & run the project
 The following will guide you through setting up the project on your local PC.
 If you already have the project on your PC, check the #Other setup section below
 # pre-requisites
 + php version 7.0+